Pioneer GFF Representative for Sri Lanka, Tharaka Munidasa, and Project Coordinator, Pavithra Gunasekara

 - Reading workshops and mobile libraries: Hosting reading workshops with village children and developing a system for acquiring donated books and circulating them through schools

 - Digital learning project: Introducing inexpensive tablets to youth to supplement their learning.
-A trial in Philippines is underway and teachers are using interactive maths apps to help children who are falling behind
+A trial in the Philippines is underway and teachers are using interactive maths apps to help children who are falling behind

 - Health workshops: Inviting a local nurse or medical student to talk to villages about common health ailments and how to avoid/treat them, and informing them about how to access free services

-- First Aid training: Training teachers and mothers in First Aid
+- First Aid training: Training teachers and mothers in First Aid (Read about our 2019 workshop)

 - Debating club: engaging youth in modern global issues through debating clubs